asierra/Metagrafica/mg.1.md

     XYDT 8 10 Hello World!

 An example using path manipulation.
-The new path *&curve* is created concatenating 3 full period sine curves and one half period sine curve, each with different scales.
+The new path *&curve* is created concatenating 3 full period sine curves and one half period sine curve (defined in the file *bzsinepaths.mg*), each with different scales.

+    INPUT bzsinepaths
     CTPT curve
     SCPT .2 1
     RPPT sin2pi 3